-Cron jobs run builds at regular scheduled intervals independently of whether any commits were pushed to the repository.
-When they run, cron jobs always fetch the most recent commit on a particular branch and build the project at that state.
+Travis CI cron jobs work similarly to the cron utility; they run builds at regular scheduled intervals independently of whether any commits were pushed to the repository.
+Cron jobs always fetch the most recent commit on a particular branch and build the project at that state.
 Cron jobs can run

-monthly, which in practice means up to an hour after the selected time span, and they can also be skipped.
-Cron jobs cannot be set to run at specific times.
+monthly, which in practice means up to an hour after the selected time span, and you cannot set them to run at a specific time.

 Select the branch to run the build on, how often to run the build, and whether to run the build if there was a build in the last 24 hours, then click “Add”:

 Confirm that the cron job is displayed in your settings tab:

 Please note that cron jobs will run regardless and cannot be skipped even with [ci skip] in the latest commit message.